 Yes, Microsoft Excel is still required to run the compiled workbook.

 The goal of our formula protection is that if someone manages to remove the protection, protected cells will stop working and thus the workbook becomes useless.
-So basically, you should choose some cells to protect with XLS Padlock and use the hidden attribute for all other remaining ones.
+So basically, you should choose important cells to protect with XLS Padlock and optionally use the hidden attribute for all other remaining ones.
 There are known tricks to deprotect hidden cells through password cracking, but this requires VBA.
 If you block access to VBA editor with XLS Padlock, this should be OK.

 Currently, we are improving the Windows version.
 Mac OS is not a priority, because solutions such as Desktop Parallels or Bootcamp are generally used to run Windows program on MAC.
 Moreover, there are some technical limitations in Excel for MAC compared to the Windows version.
 That’s probably why there is currently no Excel compiler for Mac on the market.

 The size of .EXE files generated by XLS Padlock is expected because XLS Padlock produces stand-alone EXE files (3-4 Mb) that must work with different Excel and Windows versions.
 They also use full Unicode support, VBA interpreter and this has a “price” (large size).

 Finally, EXE files have got anti-piracy protection which contributes to the size too.

 If you don’t use our advanced protection features, you can disable formula protection and you’ll get a smaller EXE file..

 XLS Padlock generates compiled workbooks in EXE format (which is the standard Windows Win32 app format).
 You should never send EXE files by email.
 They will be deleted before reaching the recipient.